Germany holds Christmas market attack suspect on murder charges while government blamed for ignoring warnings News

 On Friday evening, a man drove a car into a crowd of visitors at the Christmas market, killing five people and injuring more than 200.
 Among the dead are four women and a nine-year-old boy.
-The suspect, Taleb al-Abdulmohsen, a 50-year-old man from Saudi Arabia, who lived in Germany for more than 10 years and worked as a doctor in Bernburg, is now held in custody.
-He acted alone for reasons that are still under investigation.
+The suspect is identified as Taleb al-Abdulmohsen, a 50-year-old man from Saudi Arabia, who lived in Germany for more than 10 years and worked as a doctor in Bernburg.
+He is said to have acted alone for reasons that are still under investigation.

 Holger Münch, head of Germany’s Federal Criminal Police Office (BKA), told news outlet ZDF on Saturday evening that the department had previously received a warning from Saudi Arabia about the man in 2023, but “the case was ambiguous.”
 Bernd Baumann, the parliamentary head of the far-right political party Alternative for Germany (AfD), demanded an urgent special parliamentary session be called to discuss internal security issues